wdhg/vim-astro/README.md

 This is mostly just HTML syntax highlighting with some keywords added

+## Changes from `rajasegar/vim-astro`

+Removed all indentation and plugin integration code so the plugin is purely syntax highlighting.

 ## Dependencies

 The JavaScript highlighting depends on [pangloss/vim-javascript](https://github.com/pangloss/vim-javascript).
 That ships with